testingmigration/integratingjira/README.md

-# welcome to Jira integration -first commit to the github repo again
+# welcome to Jira integration -new commit to the github repo